 Busselton to Dunsborough

-From here we take Caves Road, which goes all the way south to Augusta.
-But first we stop at Dunsborough, overlooking gorgeous Geographe Bay.
+From Busselton you’ll take Caves Road, which goes all the way south through the Margaret River region to Augusta.
+But your next stop is Dunsborough, overlooking gorgeous Geographe Bay.
 This region is popular with divers as there’s amazingly clear water and wrecks along the rugged coast, such as former HMAS Swan, now the largest accessible dive wreck site in the southern hemisphere.

 Where to Stay in Bunbury